CharuAnalyst/task-6-sql-monthly-sales/README.md

 Calculate total revenue and order volume for each month using MySQL.

 ## Files in this repo
-[SQL Query] (./task-6-query.sql) - SQL query used for analysis [Output CSV] (./task-6-output.csv.csv) - Output result with monthly revenue and volume [Screenshot](./task-6-output.png) - Screenshot of query execution in MySQL Workbench
+[SQL Query](./task-6-query.sql) - SQL query used for analysis [Output CSV](./task-6-output.csv.csv) - Output result with monthly revenue and volume [Screenshot](./task-6-output.png) - Screenshot of query execution in MySQL Workbench

 ## Query Used